Herman A. Barnett

-Dr. Herman Aladdin Barnett, lll (January 22, 1926 – May 27, 1973) was an African-American fighter pilot, surgeon and anesthesiologist.
-He became the first African-American graduate from the University of Texas Medical School in 1953.
+Herman Aladdin Barnett III (January 22, 1926 – May 27, 1973) was an American fighter pilot, surgeon and anesthesiologist.
+He became the first black graduate from the University of Texas Medical School in 1953.

 Early life and education

-Herman Barnett was born in Austin, Texas on January 22, 1926.
+Herman Barnett was born in Austin, Texas, on January 22, 1926.
 He attended Grant Elementary School in San Antonio, Kealing Junior High, and Anderson High School in Austin.
 He graduated from Phyllis Wheatley High School in Austin in 1943.

 Enlisted service

 In 1944 Herman Barnett enlisted in the military at Fort Sam Houston.

 Due to his high exam scores he was accepted into training at the Tuskegee Institute, the world's only training program exclusively for black pilots.
 As a Tuskegee Airman, Barnett flew in the 332nd fighter group.

 Barnett's career as a pilot ended with the war, before he ever saw combat, being discharged in 1946.

 College education

-After leaving the military, Herman Barnett attended Samuel Huston College in Austin Texas, which he received his baccalaureate degree from with high honors in 1948.
+After leaving the military, Herman Barnett attended Samuel Huston College in Austin, Texas, which he received his baccalaureate degree from with high honors in 1948.
 To continue his education he applied for medical school at the University of Chicago and Meharry Medical College, as well as the University of Texas Medical Branch (UTMB) at Galveston, which was then a white-only school.
 Prior to his application, on April 27, 1949, Barnett participated in a protest march which covered both the University of Texas campus as well as the state legislature.

 Barnett's goal was to attend UTMB, and was prepared for a legal battle to do so.
 Carter Wesley, the Sweatt Victory Fund, and Lone Star State Medical and Pharmaceutical Association had pledged to raise money to file suit if UTMB had denied his admission on a basis of race.

 Barnett was accepted to the University of Chicago, Meharry, and UTMB, becoming the first black student accepted to the school.
 There was a stipulation to the acceptance though, technically Barnett would be a student at Texas State University for Negroes (TSUN), but would attend UTMB at Galveston under a contract between the schools.
 The contract program was stopped after the Veterans Administration (Barnett's tuition was covered by the GI Bill) refused to recognize the contract system and Barnett's attorney threatened legal action.
 Thus, on October 12, 1950, Barnett became enrolled as a regular student of UTMB.

 In the fall of 1948 Barnett began his classes at UTMB.
-When attending class Barnett was forced to sit outside the classroom, but according to Barnett there were no major negative acts against him, saying in a letter to James Morton, the president of the Austin NAACP “my every resource will be taxed to find even one unfavorable incident”.
+When attending class Barnett was forced to sit outside the classroom, but according to Barnett there were no major negative acts against him, saying in a letter to James Morton, the president of the Austin NAACP "my every resource will be taxed to find even one unfavorable incident".
 In 1953 Barnett completed the four-year degree program of the University of Texas School of Medicine, becoming the first black graduate from the school.